-Looking for experienced professionals for your water utility?
+Need experienced professionals for your water utility, utility board or another position?
 Want qualified people to apply?
 Put your career ad here!

-Let OMWA’s online Career Opportunities help you.
-Ads are posted on our website and tweeted to all our followers.
-You can even have your career ad posted in our twice-weekly newswire and reach hundreds of qualified readers, plus have it retweeted for a whole month for a nominal extra charge.
+Let OMWA’s online Career Opportunities help you find the right person.
+Ads are posted on our website, our Facebook timeline, and tweeted to all our followers.
+You can even have your career ad posted in our weekly newswire and reach hundreds of qualified readers, plus have it retweeted for a whole month for a nominal extra charge.

 We accept credit cards for payment (authorization form here) or we can bill you.
 Members get a significant discount on career ads placed with us.
 To place an ad or inquire about rates, email email@example.com